npm 1.0: Released

 - Simplified “search” command.
 One line per package, rather than one line per version.

 The focus is on npm being a development tool, rather than an apt-wannabe.

 To get the new version, run this command:

 curl https://npmjs.com/install.sh | sh

 This will prompt to ask you if it’s ok to remove all the old 0.x cruft.
 If you want to not be asked, then do this:

 Or, if you want to not do the cleanup, and leave the old stuff behind, then do this:

 A lot of people in the node community were brave testers and helped make this release a lot better (and swifter) than it would have otherwise been.
 Thanks :)

-npm will not have any major feature enhancements or architectural changes.
+npm will not have any major feature enhancements or architectural changes for at least 6 months.
 There are interesting developments planned that leverage npm in some ways, but it’s time to let the client itself settle.
 Also, I want to focus attention on some other problems for a little while.